-After completing one year as the Sybil Harrington Director and CEO, Timothy R. Rodgers concludes his service with the Museum upon accepting the position of the Nanette L. Laitman Director with the Museum of Arts and Design in New York City.
-The Museum's Board of Trustees appoints CFOO Mark Koenig as the Interim Sybil Harrington Director and CEO of Phoenix Art Museum and begins a national director search in 2021.
+After completing one year as the Sybil Harrington Director and CEO, Timothy R. Rodgers, PhD, concludes his service with the Museum upon accepting the position of the Nanette L. Laitman Director with the Museum of Arts and Design (MAD) in New York City.
+The Museum's Board of Trustees appoints CFOO Mark Koenig as the Interim Sybil Harrington Director and CEO and begins a national director search.